 What languages are available?

-Arabic, Chinese (Simplified & Traditional), French, German, Japanese, Italian, Portuguese, Russian, Swahili and Spanish.
+Arabic, Chinese (Simplified & Traditional), French, German, Hebrew, Hindi, Japanese, Korean, Italian, Portuguese, Russian, Swahili and Spanish.

 *If the language you want to be examined in is not listed, please contact your academic adviser for options on setting up alternate testing.

 All exams are administered in person, in a proctored setting, via a computerized platform.

 What is the format of the TOR?

 Each exam consists of three assorted texts (approximately 750-800 words long) with 5 multiple choice questions linked to each text, for a total of 15 items.

 What is the passing score needed to satisfy the TOR requirement?